Click here to sponsor Fudge Sunday and post jobs!

 Raising a data pipeline or an IDP might require a village.
 But, does it have to be that way every time or all the time?

-Of course, adopting a managed to-be toolchain that replaces the manual as-is toolchain will have implications on the team composition and requires a focus on ruthless removal of annoyances associated with undifferentiated engineering1.
-Then again, the adoption of a toolchain might start with one or more parts of a complex and precarious single-point-of-vacation-failure-engineer time intensive pipeline.
+Of course, adopting a _managed to-be_ toolchain that replaces the _manual as-is_ toolchain will have implications on the team composition and requires a focus on ruthless removal of annoyances associated with undifferentiated engineering[1].
+Then again, the adoption of a toolchain might start with one or more parts of a complex and precarious _single-point-of-vacation-failure-engineer_ time intensive pipeline.

-Speaking of pipelines that are survivable designs, I do believe that my attempt at a Wardley map last week points to a future where Cloud Service Providers (CSP) will have opinionated stacks that can replace portions of the custom layers within toolchains and, perhaps, those toolchains within an IDP.2
+Speaking of _pipelines_ that are survivable designs, I do believe that my attempt at a Wardley map last week points to a future where Cloud Service Providers (CSP) will have opinionated stacks that can replace portions of the custom layers within toolchains and, perhaps, those toolchains within an IDP.[2]

 So, what will be the next big thing in platform engineering, data operations, and revenue operations?